hsbyte/recipe-depot.net-mvc-react/README.md

 Add reference to `RecipeDepotData` library.

-Add `ConnectionStrings` to cennect to DB
+Add `ConnectionStrings` to connect to DB
 >`appsettings.json`
 >```json
 >  "ConnectionStrings": {